 - If necessary, the maximum number of treatments for specific crops and/or situations.

 - If necessary, the latest time of application for specific crops and/or situations.

 - The requirements for the protection of users of your product.

 - The requirements for the protection of the environment with the use of your product.

 - Any other restrictions that need to be specified for the use of your product, for example, a maximum concentration for the use of your product on an individual crop.

 - Details of your obligations regarding adverse data.

 - A unique number for your Notice of authorisation.

 - Details of any authorisation(s) superseded (or being replaced) by the new authorisation.

 - For an EAMU, advisory information on the use of the product under the EAMU.

-- A 'general conditions' section to reinforce the authorisation holder's obligations with regard to labelling, packaging, mixing, adverse effects and the provision of information.
+- A 'general conditions' section to reinforce the authorisation holder's obligations regarding labelling, packaging, mixing, adverse effects and the provision of information.

 - A 'confidential conditions' section relating to active substance and formulation detailing what constitutes the authorised formulation.
 In addition to the existing technical specification reference, the data owner(s) of each source of active substance will be specified.
 Where there are no issues relating to 3rd party confidentiality, the full formulation details of the authorised product will also be stated.
-For parallel imports, information relating to the product authorisation in the country of origin will be specified.
 Please note that the confidential section will be removed from the Notice published on the website.